Sridevi2108/serenova-safe-pathways_ML/README.md

-# 🚶‍♀️ Serenova: Safe Pathways
+# 🌸 Serenova: Safe Steps for Women

-**Serenova** is an AI-powered women’s safety application that helps users find safe routes, report incidents, and connect with a supportive community.
-It leverages real-time data and machine learning to provide personalized, reliable safety recommendations.
+---

+## 🚨 Problem Description

+"**Serenova: Safe Steps for Women**" is a safety-focused application that uses machine learning to enhance women's security.
+It offers intelligent route planning, risk classification, crime data visualization, and a survivor community space.
+Real-time and historical data are used to generate safety insights and enable emergency responses.

 ---
 ## 🎥 Project Demo

 Watch the demo on YouTube: